ronaldtebrake/portfolio/src/content/blog/context-is-key-but-missing.md

 featured: true
 ---

-## A Story About Decisions and Documentation
+## A Story about decisions and documentation

 Imagine this: You’re deep into a sprint on a project that’s been running for a few years.
 You open the codebase, eager to solve a bug, only to be met with a decision that stops you in your tracks.